hassan-imran/Munshi/README.md

 *****

-## Project is still developing
+## Project is Stopped

-We are still working on this project to make sub-inventories of each store that can be managed individually
+This project was created as a challenge and an assignment, however I cannot find much time due to my commitments to work on this further.